UK-71/food_ordering/README.md

    ![Payment_Method](Screenshot/Payment.png)

 Success Page:
-       The Success Page confirms that the order has been completed successfully.
-It displays a bold “SUCCESS!” message with a checkmark icon to indicate everything went smoothly.
-The message “Your order has been completed” assures users that the process is done, and “Everything is set!” gives a sense of completion and satisfaction.
-A prominent “Continue” button lets users move forward to explore more or return to the home screen.
+       The Success Page 🎉 confirms that your order has been completed ✅ without any issues.
+It proudly displays a bold “SUCCESS!” message along with a large checkmark icon to reassure the user.
+The message “Everything is set!” 🛒 gives a sense of completion and satisfaction.
+A bright “Continue” 🔄 button encourages users to move forward or return to the home screen.

  ![Success](Screenshot/Success.png)